allalena/hicss/README.md

 All provided .ipynb notebooks contain headers and comments clearly explaining the purpose of each cell.
 You can run them step by step for transparency and learning.
 To reproduce results:
 Install the required libraries listed in the setup cell.
 Run the code cell by cell in order.

-** Availability of Supplementary Materials:**
-All supplementary materials for this work, including Appendix S1 (Component Rationale) and Appendix S2 (Online Reproducibility Package: code, models, and instructions) are available from the authors upon reasonable request.